-These blurring of concepts between humans and machines may be in part responsible for the mystification that is happening around AI.
-Even the expression artificial intelligence implies some kind of autonomy, mystical, alien computer minds.
+This blurring of concepts between humans and machines may be in part responsible for the mystification that is happening around AI.
+Even the expression “artificial intelligence” implies some kind of autonomous, mystical, alien computer minds.
 The idea of thinking (and maybe even feeling) machines is, of course, an old one to be found in literature and films.
-So naturally, in this time of transition where AI is seeing more and wider use, there are still sci-fi like stories floating around in our minds.
+So naturally, in this time of transition where AI is seeing more and wider use, there are still sci-fi-like stories floating around in our minds.
 The question of agency is at the core of many of these stories where often an AI becomes self-aware and sometimes devious.
 This may be part of the eeriness that is still present in our perception of AI.

 According to Mark Fisher "the sensation of the eerie occurs either when there is something present when there should be nothing, or is there nothing present when there should be something".
 For most of us, there is something eerie in the fact that machines seem to display cognition or even opinions and feelings (in the case of text-generating algorithms) when they are just machines and as those, should not be able to think or feel anything.
 After working for a while with AI this impression turns upside down.
 Now it feels eerie that intelligence is perceived to be there when there is actually nothing like it present.